.jpg)

 Overview

 The Environmental Protection Agency (EPA) has introduced a pivotal regulation, 40 CFR Part 60, Subpart OOOOb, effective May 7, 2024.
-This regulation targets greenhouse gas (GHG) and volatile organic compound (VOC) emissions from new, modified, and reconstructed sources within the oil and natural gas sector.
+These OOOOb regulations target greenhouse gases (GHG) and volatile organic compound (VOC) emissions from new, modified, and reconstructed sources within the oil and natural gas sector.
 Key areas of focus include well sites and facilities engaged in production, processing, transmission, and storage.
 The regulation emphasizes the adoption of advanced technologies for pneumatic controllers and pumps, promising significant reductions in emissions.
+To ensure OOOOb compliance for oil and gas, operators must implement zero-emission pneumatic systems that aligh with the EPA's updated standards.

 Eligibility Criteria